Wedding Band at Elmore Court - live performance video background

 Most couples take the whole estate for the weekend, so the timeline is unhurried.
 Ceremony in the licensed spaces around the house and grounds, drinks across the gardens and out by the Severn, then through to the Gillyflower for the wedding breakfast.
 The partition between the breakfast and the dancefloor room means the band is rigged and line-checked before speeches even start - no scramble between dessert and first dance.

-Our usual wedding shape is a chilled first set of around 30 minutes with the first dance landed inside it - more of a reggae and cocktail-hour feel - then two 50-minute dancefloor sets blended together in our own style.
+We open with a half-hour that leans reggae and holds your first dance, then two fifty-minute sets arranged our own way.
 DJ playlists fill the gaps and run on after we finish.
 There’s no fixed curfew at Elmore but we’d typically wrap the live music around midnight; the separated DJ feed means recorded music can keep the floor moving for as long as the couple want it.
-The venue team are a pleasure to work with on the day and tend to give the band a dedicated room out the back to base in, which is unusual and very welcome on a long evening.
+The venue team are a pleasure to work with on the day - by now it’s a hello rather than an introduction - and they tend to give the band a room out the back to base in, which is rare.

-The biggest practical win at Elmore is the partition wall, but it only pays off if the schedule actually uses it - keeping the load-in slot through the wedding breakfast lets the band set up properly rather than rushing a changeover, so it’s worth nailing the timeline with the venue at planning stage rather than leaving it open.
-The other thing couples often under-use is the separated band-and-DJ power: if you’ve booked a DJ alongside us, briefing them that they can run continuously through the band’s pack-down means the floor never empties at the end of the night, which is exactly the moment most weddings lose energy.
+The partition wall only pays off if the schedule uses it.
+Keep the load-in slot through the wedding breakfast and the band sets up properly instead of rushing a changeover, so nail the timeline with the venue at planning stage rather than leaving it open.
+The other thing couples often under-use is the separated band-and-DJ power: if you’ve booked a DJ alongside us, briefing them that they can run continuously through the band’s pack-down keeps the floor from emptying while we’re clearing the stage.

 The Brotherhood are South Wales’ premier wedding band.
-Check our availability for your date at Elmore Court.
+More on what we do as a Gloucestershire wedding band, or check our availability for your date at Elmore Court.